UK police arrest 7 people in connection with Lapsus$

 Microsoft help files disguise Vidar malware

-In a report published Thursday, Trustwave SpiderLabs revealed a new phishing attack designed to plant the Vidar infostealer on target machines.
-The trick to this particular campaign is that it conceals its complex malware behind a Microsoft Compiled HTML Help (.CHM) file, Microsoft’s proprietary file format for help documentation saved in HTML that nobody ever looks at.
-The malware still requires a phishing email, this case with a low key subject line, “Re: Not read: Coverage Inquiry 3.24.16”and with a simple unpersonalized message, “The important information for you.
-See the attachment to the email.
-Thank You!”
+Trustwave SpiderLabs has revealed a new phishing attack designed to plant the Vidar infostealer on target machines.
+Writing in a report published Thursday, the researchers state that this is done by concealing complex malware behind a Microsoft Compiled HTML Help (.CHM) file, a little-used proprietary file format made by Microsoft for help documentation saved in HTML.
+The malware is distributed by a phishing email.

-Mustang Panda hacking group takes advantage of Ukraine crisis in new attacks
+Mustang Panda hacking group takes advantage of Ukraine crisis

-On March 23, researchers from ESET said that Mustang Panda, a Chinese cyberespionage group also tracked as TA416, RedDelta, and Bronze President has been spreading a new Korplug/PlugX Remote Access Trojan (RAT) variant.
-ESET has named the new sample Hodur.
+Researchers from ESET announced recently that the Chinese cyberespionage group Mustang Panda, also known as TA416, RedDelta, and Bronze President has been spreading a new Korplug/PlugX Remote Access Trojan (RAT) variant.
+ESET has named this new sample Hodur.
 To get around, Mustang Panda uses phishing methods that include news items or messages related to the Ukraine invasion.
-The group has managed to successfully infiltrate research organizations, internet service providers (ISPs), and systems belonging to European diplomatic initiatives across countries including Mongolia, Vietnam, Myanmar, Greece, Russia, South Africa, and Cyprus.
+“The group has managed to successfully infiltrate research organizations, internet service providers (ISPs), and systems belonging to European diplomatic initiatives across countries including Mongolia, Vietnam, Myanmar, Greece, Russia, South Africa, and Cyprus.”

 (ZDNet)